Date of Degree

 Intravascular ultrasound image segmentation, Lung segmentation, Optimal surface finding, Robust active shape model, Segmentation refinement, Virtual reality

 Copyright 2012 Shanhui Sun

 Sun, Shanhui.
-"Automated and interactive approaches for optimal surface finding based segmentation of medical image data." dissertation, University of Iowa, 2012.
+"Automated and interactive approaches for optimal surface finding based segmentation of medical image data."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.